skittlemittle/arduino_projects/README.md

 pin 2       |     Input from the Pir sensor

-## roamer
+## roamer:

-A car robot with an ultrasonic sensor that avoids objects in front of it.
+A robot car with an ultrasonic sensor that avoids objects in front of it.

 **Parts:**